epics-base/setuptools_dso/README.md

 installed in the python module tree along-side any other python code or C extensions.

 Note that there need not be a `dsodemo/lib/__init__.py` as `dsodemo.lib` need not be a python package.
+However, if this file is present, then the generated `dsodemo/lib/demo_dso.py` will be accessible.

 ```py
 from setuptools_dso import DSO, Extension, setup